miyako/4d-presentation-summit-2023/Go Places with SystemWorkers!/README.md

 ## Teaser Message

-Keisuke would be the last person on Earth to accept that the days of 4D plugins are numbered...but it's 2023 and SystemWorkers are here!
-In this landmark session, see how the new architecture changes everything, with a bonus primer lecture on the Go programming language.
+Keisuke would be the last person to accept that the days of 4D plugins are numbered...but it's tje year 2023 and SystemWorkers are here!
+In this landmark session, learn how the new architecture changes everything, with a bonus primer lecture on the ubiquitous Go programming language.

 ---